MEXICO’S MAGICAL MIGRATIONS

 We will depart early this morning for the El Rosario Reserve.
 El Rosario is the best known, and most popular, reserve, but it also has been the most affected by illegal logging.
 It will be interesting to compare and contrast the environment at El Rosario with that of Chincua.
 Despite the disturbance, the sheer number of Monarchs at El Rosario can be mindboggling.
 To get to the butterflies at El Rosario requires a steep ascent of between 3 and 4 kilometers so we will once again use horses for the trip up.
 However, unlike Chincua, we will hike down out of the reserve after our visit.
 We will take a picnic lunch with us and after a full day at El Rosario we will return to Agua Blanca for dinner and overnight.
 After using horses for two days we may be ready for a good soak in the thermal pools at Agua Blanca!
 (B,L,D)

-We will have a second morning to encounter Humpback Whales this time off the coast of San Blas.
-Having two chances to observe the whales in two different locations should provide excellent opportunities for photographs and enhance our chances to witness their complex behavior and social lives.
-After our whale watching excursion we will briefly visit San Blas’s famous fortress before visiting some shrimp ponds in the afternoon to look for birds.
+We will have a second morning to encounter Humpback Whales.
+Having two chances to observe the whales should provide excellent opportunities for photographs and enhance our chances to witness their complex behavior and social lives.
+It also will increase our opportunities to see other marine life perhaps including dolphins and manta rays.
+After our whale watching excursion we will have lunch and then transfer north along the coast to San Blas.
+Once we arrive in San Blas we will briefly visit San Blas’s famous fortress before visiting some shrimp ponds in the afternoon to look for birds.
 The shrimp ponds should be full of waterbirds like Wood Stork, Roseate Spoonbill, Collared Plover and Clapper Rail.
 Raptors are also common around the ponds and in the surrounding agricultural areas and could include Harris’s Hawk, White-tailed Hawk and Peregrine Falcon.
 Both Green and Ringed Kingfishers fish the ponds and we may catch a glimpse of some local specialties like Black-throated Magpie-Jay, Masked Tityra, Mangrove Vireo, Grey-crowned Yellowthroat and Yellow-winged Cacique.
 After a full day we will overnight at the Hotel Garza Canela.
 (B,L,D)

 We will begin early this morning as we travel a short distance inland from San Blas to a small village called Singayta.
 Singayta offers a variety of habitat types including dry scrub, marshes and tropical palm/deciduous forests all of which draw a rich assemblage of birds.
 We’ll be on the lookout for Hook-billed Kite, Zone-tailed Hawk, Laughing Falcon, Elegant Quail, Rufous-bellied Chachalaca, Mexican Parrotlet, Ferruginous Pygmy-Owl, Plain-capped Starthroat, both Elegant and Citreoline Trogons, Russet-crowned Motmot, Lineated and Pale-billed Woodpeckers, Ivory-billed Woodcreeper, Black-capped Vireo, Fan-tailed Warbler, Red-breasted Chat and Blue Bunting.
 In the fields above Singayta we could see Rusty-crowned Ground-Sparrow and both San Blas and Purplish-backed Jays.
 After a full morning we will have lunch before we take a fantastic boat trip along the San Cristobal River to the Tovara Mangroves.
 This relaxing trip will provide excellent chances to see Bare-throated Tiger-Heron, Boat-billed Heron, Snail Kite, Bat Falcon, Muscovy Duck, Purple Gallinule, Mangrove Cuckoo and hopefully the weird nocturnal Common Potoo.
 We could also see American Crocodiles, iguanas and other wildlife.
 We will once again overnight at Hotel Garza Canela.
 (B,L,D)